 Matt currently lives in South Orleans with his wife Katie, their son Hudson, and their dogs Porter and Eb.

 Melissa Ellis was hired in April 2013 as the Office Administrator for Cape Cod Young Professionals.
-She was born and raised on Cape Cod and has lived in Yarmouth for 26 years.
-Melissa graduated in 2004 from D-Y High School.
-She graduated from Keene State College in 2008 with a Bachelor’s Degree in Communications.
-She is currently enrolled in an online course to become a Certified International Event Planner and Wedding Planning Professional.
+She was born and raised on Cape Cod and has lived in Yarmouth for 28 years.
+Melissa graduated in 2004 from D-Y High School and she graduated from Keene State College in 2008 with a Bachelor’s Degree in Communications.
 Melissa has spent the last four years working at One Pointe Property Management in New Seabury.
 She has also volunteered as the Marketing Assistant with the Cape Cod Baseball League since 2007.
 In her spare time Melissa enjoys planning parties and going to the beach.
+Melissa also participates in Big Brothers Big Sisters of Cape Cod and the Islands and is on the Town of Yarmouth Community Housing Committee.

 Anne Van Vleck joined CCYP in 2010 as the organizations first Executive Director.
 In this role, Anne leads a dynamic organization of 850 members who are committed to retaining and recruiting a diverse workforce for our region, building healthy and vibrant communities and increasing civic engagement for the betterment of the future of Cape Cod.
 Prior to her leadership of CCYP, Anne served in marketing and communications roles and most recently as the Event Director for the Cape Cod Commercial Hook Fisherman’s Alliance.
 She currently serves on the board of the Cape Cod Chamber of Commerce, the Community Leadership Institute of Cape Cod & the Islands, the Youth Council with the Cape & Islands Workforce Investment Board, and was recently elected to The Needy Fund board of directors.
 She also volunteered as a mentor for WE CAN in their PathMaker Program.
 She is a graduate of Loomis Chaffee and Dickinson College and lives in Chatham with her husband and three sons.